cavo789/blog/blog/2024/04/07/php-jakzal-phpqa/index.md

 ---
 slug: php-jakzal-phpqa
 title: Docker image that provides static analysis tools for PHP
 authors: [christophe]
 image: ./images/fixing_issues_social_media.jpg
 tags: [code-quality, composer, docker, laravel, php, php-cs-fixer, phpcs, phpcbf, refactoring]
 enableComments: true
-draft: true
 ---
 ![Docker image that provides static analysis tools for PHP](./images/fixing_issues_banner.jpg)

 Since years now, I'm using [https://github.com/jakzal/phpqa](https://github.com/jakzal/phpqa) to run a lot of static analysis tools on my PHP codebase.

-The list of available tools is really huge; see by yourself: [Available tools](https://github.com/jakzal/phpqa?tab=readme-ov-file#available-tools).
+The list of available tools is huge; see by yourself: [Available tools](https://github.com/jakzal/phpqa?tab=readme-ov-file#available-tools).

 In this blog post, we will see how we can take advantage of all these tools and increase the quality of our scripts.

 <!-- truncate -->

-First, like always when we need to learn a new software, we have to speak about how to install it.
+First, as always when we need to learn new software, we must speak about how to install it.
 The answer is easy here: there is nothing to do.
 Oh?
 Really?
 For sure! `jakzal/phpqa` is a Docker image so we don't need to install it, just to run it once.
 During the first call, Docker will download it so, yeah, no installation at all.
 Thank you Docker!

 :::tip Docker CLI reminder
 As a reminder, the used Docker run command will always looks like: